 How to Assess a Potential Background

-It doesn't matter if you're in a studio or on location.
-There are some basic elements you need to consider to find the perfect background for your photos.
+It doesn’t matter if you’re in a studio or on location.
+You need to consider some basic elements to find the perfect background for your photos.

 1: Does the Background Compete with Your Subject?

-Remember, the job of a background is to provide context and support your subject.
-If the background is more interesting than your subject, then your photo fails.
+Remember, the job of your background is to provide context and support your subject.
+Your photo fails if the background is more interesting than your subject.

 That’s why I generally recommend plain backgrounds.
 However, plain doesn’t always set context.
 If you need to show a person playing at a pool table in a bar, then plain goes out the window.